RESEARCH STARTER

 South Korea, an East Asian country, is located on a peninsula divided by the Korean Demilitarized Zone (DMZ) that separates South Korea from North Korea.
 As of 2023, South Korea’s real gross domestic product (GDP) was valued at $2.615 trillion, with a 1.36 percent GDP growth rate, which was a recovery from the slight economic downturn in 2020.
 This estimation placed South Korea fourteenth in the world and fourth in Asia in real GDP, and forty-first in the world in real GDP per capita ($50,600).

 South Korea’s landscape is characterized mostly by mountains, plains, and valleys, with the Han, Nakdong, Yeongsan, and Geum rivers representing main interior water resources.
 South Korea includes approximately three thousand islands of varying sizes and distances from the peninsula.
-Pusan, the country’s biggest port as of 2023, accesses the Korea Strait on South Korea’s southern coast, and the port at Inch’ŏn on South Korea’s western coast is next to the Yellow Sea.
+Busan, the country’s biggest port as of the early 2020s, provides access to the Korea Strait along the southern coast, while the port city of Incheon lies on the western coast along the Yellow Sea—also called the West Sea in Korea.
 The country is divided into nine provinces and seven metropolitan cities.
-The DMZ contains diverse natural resources, which are protected from human appropriation.
+The DMZ contains diverse natural resources and has become an unintended refuge for wildlife due to restricted civilian access, though it remains heavily militarized and subject to security controls.

 As late as the 1960s, the South Korean economy was at the level of developing nations elsewhere in Asia and Africa.
 A major government push for modernization and industrialization in the second half of the twentieth century helped spur decades of rapid economic expansion.
 During this period, the public was encouraged to work hard, save, and invest rather than enjoy consumer goods.
 A heavy emphasis on developing technology and importing necessary raw materials, as well as significant cooperation between government and business, was critical to the growth that came to be known as "the Miracle on the Han River."